 Elephant Skin Stone Facts

 Dolomite as a mineral is a unique saddle-shaped crystal.
-As a rock, it virtually has the same chemical make up with the addition of impurities from other minerals.
+Like a rock, it virtually has the same chemical make up with the addition of impurities from other minerals.
 The minerals can be found in sedimentary rocks as well as metamorphic rocks.
 The weathered elephant skin texture is a rare occurrence that only takes place when Dolomite Rocks are revealed above the earth’s surface for a long period of time.

 Depending on the state of impurities like metal mixed into the composition, Elephant Skin Stone will either be various shades of gray or reddish-brown.
-Oxidized iron and magnesium will cause the rock to appear more brown or reddish-brown.
+Oxidized iron and magnesium will cause the rock to appear browner or reddish-brown.
 The nonoxidized state of the same medals will cause the rock to look grayer in color.
 In most cases, this stone will be found with a combination of both colors exhibiting across the surface.

 The texture of the Elephant Skin Stone is quite self-explanatory.
 When Dolomite is worn down from water and wind, the surface takes on a unique resemblance to that of an elephant’s skin.
 This texture makes the stone extremely valuable for hobbyists looking to use it in many types of vivariums.